Free screening mammograms through BreastScreenNT

 Screening mammograms are not effective for women under 40 as your breast tissue is denser.

-On a mammogram, dense breast tissue and breast cancer both appear as white areas, making it more difficult to detect abnormalities.
+On a mammogram, dense breast tissue and breast cancer both appear as white areas.
+This makes it more difficult to detect abnormalities.

 You should discuss your best screening options with your GP.